samparkewolfe/Sound_Control/README.md

 # Sound Control (Dev Git)

-* Look in to Squeez-ables.
-* Using a mouse as a controller.

 ## Holistics
 * Save File.
-* Optimise sensors.
-(Done)

 #### Colour Tracker
 * Fix umenu that doesn’t work with more than 2 input devices.